iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 ```

-4. ADD A DOMAIN NAME AND SSL CERTIFICATE TO YOUR BOARD: To help ensure that data passed between your Intel Galileo and any connecting web services is encrypted, an important thing to do is to add SSL encryption to your requests.
+4. ADD A DOMAIN NAME AND SSL CERTIFICATE TO YOUR BOARD: To help ensure that data passed between your Intel® Galileo and any connecting web services is encrypted, an important thing to do is to add SSL encryption to your requests.
 Here is the basics of completing this task.

 - Ensure your local network has a static IP, you will be able to purchase one from your ISP, you can use service such as no-ip.com but this is not the preferred method.